jsonmaur/node-crypto-extra/README.md

 <a name="api-decrypt"></a>
 ### .decrypt (value, secretKey)

-Decrypts a value using AES-256.
+Decrypts a value using AES-256-CTR.

 - **value** - The encrypted value you want to decrypt.
 Will automatically parse objects that were encrypted.

   > Type: `string`

 - **secretKey** - The key used in the encryption.
 If not supplied, the lib will fallback to the environment variable `ENCRYPTION_KEY`.
-Must be at least 32 characters.

   > Type: `string`
   > Default: `process.env.ENCRYPTION_KEY`